-If a business consumes 10 MWh of electricity and half of is matched from surrendered LGCs, the residual 5 MWh is converted into t CO2-e using the RMF.
+If a business consumes 10 MWh of electricity and half of is matched from surrendered LGCs, the residual 5 MWh is converted into t $\rm CO_2$ -e using the RMF.

-46. Electricity usage not matched by zero emission electricity attribute claims (residual electricity) is converted into t CO2-e using the RMF according to the below formula:
+46. Electricity usage not matched by zero emission electricity attribute claims (residual electricity) is converted into t CO2-e using the NGA combined scope 2 and scope 3 national RMF.
+Financial year reports will use the RMF for the previous calendar year.